Kaloyanes/school_program/README.md

 # School Program - Mobile App for Organizing Your School Week

-Welcome to School Program, the ultimate mobile app designed with students in mind to help you organize your school week efficiently.
-With School Program, you can easily input your recurring weekly schedule from Monday to Friday, keep track of homework, and schedule important tests.
+Welcome to School Program, the ultimate mobile app designed for students and teachers to help organize their school week efficiently.
+With School Program, you can easily input your recurring weekly schedule from Monday to Friday, keep track of homework, schedule important tests, and manage your classes as a teacher.
 The app will remind you one day before and on the day of the test with push notifications, ensuring you never miss a deadline.
 Additionally, School Program offers customizable themes, allowing you to choose between light and dark themes and pick your favorite color scheme.

 ## Table of Contents